aldefouw/redcap-api-transfer/README.md

 The library uses [Parallel](https://github.com/grosser/parallel) gem to manage parallel processing of the data.

-Increasing the number of simultaneous processes can immenensely speed up the export / import process.
+Increasing the number of simultaneous processes can immensely speed up the export / import process.

 To adjust the number of simlutaneous processes, simply change the value on "processes" attribute.